OscarLaurberg/flow2week2/README.md

 laurberg.surge.sh<br>

 backend deployed at:
-laurberg.codes/flow2/api/Person/all (Only using the all api for this exercise)<br>
+laurberg.codes/flow2/ (Using api/Person/all api for this exercise)<br>
 Github repo for project with cors-headers: https://github.com/OscarLaurberg/Flow2Week1